rism-digital/pae-code-spec/EDITORIAL.md

 ### ReSpec and Markup

-The specification is written in plain HTML but it uses [ReSpec](https://respec.org), a tool developed by the W3C, to enhance and augment the plain HTML with additional functionality.
+The specification is written in plain HTML, but it uses [ReSpec](https://respec.org), a tool developed by the W3C, to enhance and augment the plain HTML with additional functionality.
 Some examples of the additional things that ReSpec does is to add notes that a section is non-normative, creates a table-of-contents for the sections, adds nicely formatted front matter to the top with editors and other administrative information, among other things.
 These features